- Some users reported an unusual problem such as files and folders disappearing in Windows 10.

 Windows 10 issues aren’t common, but some issues are rather unusual.
-According to users, files and folder are disappearing on Windows 10.
-This can be a big problem and interfere with your work, therefore it’s crucial to fix this problem.
+According to users, files and folders are disappearing on Windows 10.

-- Files disappeared from Desktop Windows 10 – If you can’t see the icons on your Desktop, you’ve probably just hidden them accidentally.
+- Files disappeared from Desktop (Windows 10) – If you can’t see the icons on your Desktop, you’ve probably just hidden them accidentally.
 This can be solved with a few clicks.
+Otherwise, a virus or malware attack could be the culprit.

-- Folder disappeared Windows 7 – The same thing applies to Windows 7.
+- Folder disappeared on Windows 7 – The same thing applies to Windows 7.

-- User folder missing Windows 10 – If you cannot find the user folder in My Documents, just follow the solutions below.
+- User folder missing in Windows 10 – If you cannot find the user folder in My Documents, just follow the solutions below.

-- Folder disappeared from Desktop Windows 8 – Once again, the drill is identical in Windows 8.
+- Folder disappeared from Desktop in Windows 8 – Once again, the drill is identical in Windows 8.

 - Files missing after Windows 10 update – If your files are missing after installing a certain update, the best solution would be to uninstall the troublesome update.